-Lemongrass oil is possibly the most versatile of the essential oils that are commonly used with honeybees.
+Lemongrass Essential Oil is possibly the most versatile of the essential oils that are commonly used with honeybees.
 It is useful in the treatment of certain mites and diseases in beehives and can also be used as a nutritional supplement and as a lure in swarm traps.

 Lemongrass oil mimics the attractant pheromone of honeybees.
 This property is effective when trying to trap migrating bees, but it requires careful use with weaker hives.
 The scent can lure robber bees to the hive and a weakened colony may be unable to defend itself.